bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/info2/labs/lab-10.md

 The graph data was extracted from the GTFS-Data provided at [https://www.vbb.de/de/article/fahrplan/webservices/datensaetze/1186967.html](https://www.vbb.de/de/article/fahrplan/webservices/datensaetze/1186967.html) using the rails app [https://github.com/bkleinen/bvg-graph](https://github.com/bkleinen/bvg-graph)

+Update WS 20/21: I've found the current data at [https://daten.berlin.de/datensaetze/vbb-fahrplandaten-gtfs](https://daten.berlin.de/datensaetze/vbb-fahrplandaten-gtfs), you can read about the GTFS format on [Wikipedia](https://de.wikipedia.org/wiki/General_Transit_Feed_Specification) or on the [GTFS für Deutschland](https://gtfs.de/)site.

 ## Lab Report / What to turn in
 All info on the lab reports can be found on the [Labs]({{< relref "../labs" >}}) page.